Immigration SA recognises the long pathway that some students take to achieving their career and permanent residency goals.

 Immigration SA will offer state nomination for the Provisional 489 visa to any applicant who:

 - Is a current or former international student residing in South Australia; AND

 - Has resided continually in South Australia for the last 7 years (at time of state nomination application) and continues to reside in South Australia; AND

 - working in South Australia in any occupation (does not have to be at a skilled level) for at least the last 3 months (minimum of 40 hours per fortnight); OR

 - studying a course with a minimum duration of one academic year in South Australia.

 - This policy is being introduced as a pilot initially.
 Immigration SA reserves the right to change its nomination requirements, whilst Commonwealth requirements may also change.

-- Applicants who have lived, studied or worked in another Australian jurisdiction for any period since 2012 will not be eligible.
+- Applicants who have lived, studied or worked in another Australian jurisdiction for any period in the last 7 years will not be eligible.
 Verification checks will apply.